mhoffman/swc_github_markdown/git/tutorial.md

 - use `git tag` to mark set version numbers

+## Git further hints

+- git has a lot of advanced commands

-## Git has so much useful functionality: blame, bisect, stash, branch
+        blame, bisect, stash, branch

 - a git aware prompt